Marilyn May Smithson

 Previously:

-LPN for 30+ years.
-Now: Retired Inactive; LegalShield Associate (inactive Directors).
+Retired Inactive LPN (30+ years); LegalShield Associate (inactive Directors).

 Military Service: W.A.C. and U.S. Army